asadshareef7778-creator/Heart-Disease-Classifier/README.md

 # Heart-Disease-Classifier
-A simple ANN to classify whether a patient have heart disease or not.
+An ANN model to classify whether a patient have heart disease or not.